 Research Group Leader and Senior Scientist, EMBL

-Wolfgang jointly heads the MMPU group Systems Medicine of Cancer Drugs with Sascha Dietrich from the Heidelberg University Hospital.
+Wolfgang jointly heads the Molecular Medicine Partnership Unit (MMPU) group Systems Medicine of Cancer Drugs with Sascha Dietrich from Heidelberg University Hospital.
 The aim of this group is to understand intra- and inter-patient heterogeneity of response to anti-cancer drugs, a major clinical and scientific challenge.
-The focus is to study the interaction tumour cells with their microenvironment and consequences for drug response.
-We employ a tightly integrated combination of experimental and computational approaches.
+The group studies the interaction tumour cells with their microenvironment and consequences for drug response.
+They employ a tightly integrated combination of experimental and computational approaches.

 Wolfgang is a founding member of Bioconductor, which started in 2001 and continues to be one of the largest bioinformatics projects.
 He coordinated the EC H2020 network SOUND (2015-18), serves on several Scientific Advisory Boards and consults for bioinformatics and pharmaceutical companies.
 He has authored >160 peer-reviewed publications.
 There is a Google Scholar page.